jacobya2/pdsnd_github/README.md

 ### Description
 **Project Description:**  Returns descriptive statistical summaries on transit data from a bike share company.
 **Source Data:** Data is provided by [Motivate](https://www.motivateco.com), a bike share system provider for many major cities in the United States.
+Note: data provided covers three cities from January 2017 to June 2017.

 **Function:**
 1. Upon opening the project, user will select a city for which one wishes to see statistical summary and be presented additional optional filters.